Starcounter-Jack/JSON-Patch/README.md

 ## Roadmap

 * The project will monitor the updates to the draft specification.
+* The API for generating patches will change in the comming days
+*
 ## Usage

 Include "json-patch-min.js" if you want support for applying patches **or**